websurfin/websurfin.github.io/_pages/projects.md

 ### Building this website
-In addition to revamping my resume, I started work on this website in late June of 2021.
+In addition to revamping my resume, I started work on this website in late June of 2021 to build my portfolio out digitally.
+If you can read this, it's working!

 You can find the source code for the website on Github:
 [websurfin][githome] / [websurfin.github.io](https://github.com/websurfin/websurfin.github.io)